dart-lang/webdev/dwds/debug_extension/CONTRIBUTING.md

 ## Release process

-1. Update the version in `web/manifest_prod.json`, `pubspec.yaml`, and in the `CHANGELOG`.
+1. Update the version in `web/manifest.json`, `pubspec.yaml`, and in the `CHANGELOG`.
 1. Follow the instructions above to build the dart2js-compiled release version of the extension.

 > \*At this point, you should manually verify that everything is working by
 > following the steps in [Local Development](#local-development), except load
 > the extension from the `build/web_prod` directory.
+You will need to add an
+> extension key to the `manifest.json` file in `build/web_prod` to test locally.

-3. Open a PR to submit the version and build changes.
+3. Open a PR to submit the version change.
 1. Once submitted, pull the changes down to your local branch, and create a zip of the `build/web_prod` directory (NOT `build/web`). **Remove the Googler extension key that was added by the builder to the `manifest.json` file.**